Too Little, Too Late

 Even though the once-fearsome Atari name is losing its potency, it still has enough power to strike fear in the hearts of Nintendo brass.
 In 1983, enjoying success with their Famicom videogame unit in Japan, the company approaches Atari with the hopes that they will build and distribute the Famicom in North America.
 With Atari’s financial troubles mounting and draconian terms to the deal imposed by Nintendo president Hiroshi Yamauchi, the proposed partnership eventually falls through.
 Nintendo goes it alone, and eventually takes over the home videogame market in North America with the NES.

 The Jack Tramiel-led Atari Corp. eventually reintroduces the 7800 at the winter 1986 CES, along with the redesigned, smaller 2600.
 Included with the 7800 is the cartridge Pole Position II, and there are only three other game titles available for sale at the console’s debut: well-worn arcade hits Asteroids, Joust and Ms. Pac-Man.
 A library of nearly 60 games eventually builds up for the system during its run, with the 7800 selling over 3.5 million units between 1986 and 1990.
-However, in a market distrustful of Atari’s past failures and now dominated by product from Nintendo and Sega, Atari has to sell the units for under $80, a very low-profit margin indeed.
+However, in a market distrustful of Atari’s past failures and now dominated by product from Nintendo and Sega, Atari has to sell the units for under $80 and even new game releases for it at or under $20, a very low-profit margin indeed compared to the around $35 for new NES releases.
 In early 1992, along with the old warhorses 2600 and 400/800 computer line, Atari announces the end of production of the 7800.

 Atari 7800 Sales Figures (1986 – 1990)